Grid lines background

 }

-Using linear gradients
+#Using linear gradients

-Another way to create grid lines in CSS is with the `linear-gradient()` function.
+Another way to create grid lines in CSS is with the

-To make a grid, first, select the element(s) you want to add a grid background to and set the `background-image` property.
-Then, use the `linear-gradient()` function to specify two colors that are similar or identical, separated by a transparent section of the same width as your desired line thickness.
+function to specify two colors that are similar or identical, separated by a transparent section of the same width as your desired line thickness.css

 .grid {